LogicMP: A Neuro-symbolic Approach for Encoding First-order Logic Constraints: Conclusion

 \section{Conclusion}

 We presented a novel neuro-symbolic model LogicMP, an efficient method for MLN inference, principally derived from the MF algorithm.
 LogicMP can act as a neural layer since the computation is fully paralleled through feed-forward tensor operations.
 By virtue of MLN, LogicMP is able to integrate FOLCs into any encoding network.
 The output of LogicMP is the (nearly) optimal combination of the FOLCs from MLN and the evidence from the encoding network.
 The experimental results over various fields prove the efficiency and effectiveness of LogicMP.
-A limitation of LogicMP is the incapability of using the existential quantifier, and we leave this direction to future work.